Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

 from dotenv import load_dotenv from sklearn.decomposition import PCA
 ```
 We first need to load our OpenAI API key so you can use the embedding model that is part of their suite of models.
-We will discuss this more in the lesson on chat completions
+We will discuss this more in the lesson on chat completions.
+Briefly, load_dotenv() will look for a file called `.env` in the current directory (or parent directories) that contains your API key.

-> TODO: handle this discussion better -- put in README for this week and discuss handling of api keys, where to put it, that it will recursively seach parent dsirectories up to root).
-Please be sure not to share your API key!

 ```python
 if load_dotenv():